leto/writing/blog_posts/tpf/TPF_grant_update_7.md

 embed/exted subsystem, which allows you embed Parrot into other applications and other funky stuff.

-Whiteknight++ greatly helped me write a test for Parrot_sub_from_c XXX which does YYY.
+Whiteknight++ greatly helped me write a test for Parrot_sub_from_c_func which takes a C function and a string that describes the function signature of the C function and returns a Sub PMC, which can be invoked.

 I also learned many lessons about code coverage during the final stage of this grant, even though I thought I was at such a level of expertness that it would